Noise Levels in Cape Orl Estates, Wedgefield, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 512 Cape Orl Estates residents, or 9.2%, live above that level.
 By land area, 7.8% of Cape Orl Estates is above 55 dBA.

 Average noise levels for Cape Orl Estates residents, grouped by direction from the center of Cape Orl Estates.
-Southern Cape Orl Estates carries the highest population-weighted average; Central Cape Orl Estates carries the lowest.
-Just 0% of residents in Central Cape Orl Estates live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Cape Orl Estates.
+The highest population-weighted average is in southern Cape Orl Estates; the lowest is in northern Cape Orl Estates, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet suburban street at night